nthmost/python-secureconfig/README.rst

 as a whole and stored as an undecipherable blob of information.
 The data can only be read and recovered by supplying the private key that it was encrypted with.

 SecureConfig provides a .cfg dictionary for raw access.
-It also provides .get and .set methods, mimicking ConfigParser in its interface (this works as long as your data is exactly 2 levels deep).
+It also provides many ConfigParser style interactions (see class docstring), including .get and .set methods.
+This works as long as your data is at least 2-dimensional.

+You can still use SecureConfig with 1-dimensional data (i.e. flat dictionary of key=value pairs); you just can't use the ConfigParser style interactions.

+Below is demonstrated the non-ConfigParser style of interacting with SecureConfig data.

 Basic Usage (CHANGED SINCE 0.0.3):